Paul1nh0/jsh/PatchTuesday/README.md

   * 17-10-2017 - vulnerability found
   * 17-10-2017 - vulnerability reported to vendor got initial triage (18).
   * 15-11-2017 - responded with acknowledgment of exploitability and a fix pursue by msrc.
-  * 12-12-2017 - vulnerability fixed, got an email that it will be publicly available next month.
+  * 12-12-2017 - vulnerability fixed, got an email that it is not yet publicly available.